datatheorem/flake8-alfred/README.md

 Configuration
 -------------

-By default, this plugin do nothing, you have to configure your project to enable it.
+By default, this plugin does nothing, you have to configure your project to enable it.
 Also no symbols are source of warnings by default.

 Here's an example of configuration in your project's `setup.cfg` (also works